Italy Pet Import Requirements

 • Birds that are covered by CITES must have appropriate permits.

 Birds must be examined within 48 hours of transport and held in isolation until travel.
-A health certificate must be issued and include the following information: characteristics of the bird, species, sex, color, owner’s information, veterinarian’s information, details of any medical tests or treatments.
+A health certificate must be issued and include the following information: characteristics of the bird, species, sex, color, owner’s information, veterinarian’s information, and details of any medical tests or treatments.

 After entering Italy, birds must be transferred directly to a private household or residency.
 The birds will be under surveillance during this time and must not be exposed to other birds for 30 days.